mlibrary/design-system-old/packages/docs/updates.md

 ## October 2020

 - Added a [Website Header component](/components/website-header).
-- Added a "Used by" heading
+- Added a ["Used by" section to component pages](/components/universal-header/#used-by) to highlight what components are being used and where.

 ## August 2020